splunk/observability-workshop/content/en/s4r/30-initial-tour/6-infrastructure-home.md

 ---
-title:  Splunk Infrastructure & Navigators
+title:  Infrastructure Navigators
 linkTitle: 6.
-Infrastructure Home Page
+Infrastructure Navigators
 description: This section of the workshop will equip you with a basic understanding of the Kubernetes and Database Navigators in the infrastructure section.
 weight: 60
 ---